 Using Iron Powder as a Renewable Energy Source

-MIE Professors Yiannis Levendis, Hameed Metghalchi, and Associate Professor Randall Erb were awarded a $600,000 NSF grant titled “A Study on Burning Iron Particles as Carbon-Free Circular Fuels with co-Generation of Value-Added Nanomaterials,” to improve the process of burning iron to produce carbon-free renewable energy.
+MIE Professors Yiannis Levendis, Hameed Metghalchi, and Associate Professor Randall Erb were awarded a $600,000 NSF grant titled “A Study on Burning Iron Particles as Carbon-Free Circular Fuels With Co-Generation of Value-Added Nanomaterials,” to improve the process of burning iron to produce carbon-free renewable energy.

 This article originally appeared on Northeastern Global News.
 It was published by Alena Kuzub.
 Main photo: Iron converted into talc-like powder can burn under certain conditions just like coal, making it a potential green energy source.
 Photo by Matthew Modoono/Northeastern University